zdetor54/the-fetus/README.md

 1. flask db init #only the first time
 2. flask db migrate -m "Initial migration."
 3. flask db upgrade
-4. follow the scripts in the migration folder
+4. follow the scripts in the migration_scripts folder:
+    * for patients ensure records without a last name are deleted or updated

 To include the keys to the APIs
 1. Create the keys.env in the root folder (same as this README.md)